Explore the Integrated Life Wellness Model

 Example #1 Story

-This morning, you woke up feeling particularly refreshed from a good night's sleep (Physical Domain).
+This morning, you wake up and feel particularly refreshed from a good night's sleep (Physical Domain).
 You take a brisk walk outside and chat with a few neighbors along the way (Physical and Social Connection).
-When you return home, you feel positive and energized (Emotional), as you've met your goal to increase your physical movement for the week - a goal you've recently set to ensure you are physically able to continue to play golf and play with your grandchildren as they grow (Meaning & Purpose).
-Feeling upbeat, you decide to call a close friend to catch up, and your friend thanks you for being such a good support (Emotional and Social Connection).
-You move on to breakfast, and decide to make yourself a healthy meal so your health goals stay on track (Physical).
-As you drive into work, you find yourself thinking about a big project that you and your team are about to finish (Intellectual); while there have been bumps in the road, you concentrate on recalling all of the accomplishments you all have had along the way (Emotional and Social Connection).
+When you return home, you notice how positive and energized you feel (Emotional), as you've already met your goal to increase your physical movement for the week - a goal you've recently set to ensure you are able to golf with friends and play with your grandchildren as they grow (Social Connection and Meaning & Purpose).
+Feeling upbeat, you decide to call a close friend to see how they're doing, as you know they've been going through a rough time lately.
+Your friend thanks you for offering such steady support, and you too feel a sense of joy and satisfaction from the conversation (Emotional and Social Connection).
+You move on to breakfast, deciding to make yourself a healthy meal to continue the momentum of the morning and to keep your health goals stay on track (Physical).
+As you shift into the next phase of your day, you think about your priorities which include how to challenge yourself intellectually, find yourself thinking about a big project that you and your team are about to finish (Intellectual); while there have been bumps in the road, you concentrate on recalling all of the accomplishments you all have had along the way (Emotional and Social Connection).
 You walk into the office feeling refreshed, engaged, and ready to take on whatever comes your way.

 Example 2: The Off-Balance Wheel